rschmitt/dynamic-object/README.md

 ## Constraints and Limitations

-* Only keyword keys are supported.
+* Only keyword and string keys are supported.
 Map entries that are keyed off of a different type (e.g. a symbol, a string, a vector) cannot be exposed through a `DynamicObject` schema, although they can still be transparently round tripped.
+Those fields can also be accessed directly by calling `getMap()` to obtain the underlying map.
 * dynamic-object only deals with values.
 The time semantics of Clojure--`atom`, `ref`, `agent` and so on--are currently considered out of scope for this library.
 * There is currently no way to distinguish between an explicit null value and a missing entry.
 It is not at all clear that exposing this distinction would be a good idea.
 * Since unboxed primitives cannot be null, any attempt to dereference an unboxed primitive field whose underlying value is null or missing will result in a `NullPointerException`.